December 2010 North American blizzard: New Jersey

 Cape May had reported nearly 15 inches of snow after the storm had moved out to sea.
 The town had lesser snow amounts due to a break in the southern half of the snow bands pivoting toward New Jersey.
 The snow totals were only expected to reach 10 to 15 inches at the highest.
 Instead, the highest amount was in Brick, New Jersey where 36 inches fell, nearly 3 feet of snow fell.
 I-95 Northbound was mostly covered in layers of snow, which was dangerous for some drivers.

 The higher snowfall amounts occurred in central and northern coastal areas of New Jersey.
 The blustery winds in New Jersey gusted as high as 65 mph.
 The fact of the high winds caused the blizzard warnings to be issued by the Mount Holly, New Jersey (Philadelphia, PA area) National Weather Service officials.

 Snow fell so fast that traffic came to a complete halt.
 Motorists had to be rescued the following day as snow continued to pile up and trap them on interstates and local streets, which themselves became completely impassable.
 Citizens began calling into news stations asking for help and giving reports, while plows and other emergency personnel became stuck everywhere.
 Newark Mayor Cory Booker notably used Twitter to help stranded residents and assure citizens.

+New England

 Connecticut

+Boston declared a State of Emergency Sunday afternoon with an expected accumulation of over 20 in.
 Heavy snow and winds of up to 60 mph caused a gas station roof to collapse in North Haven, and widespread tree damage and power outages throughout the state.
 Service on the Metro-North New Haven Line and its branches was suspended on Monday due to equipment and switch failures caused by the storm.
 The greatest snow totals were in the western part of the state, with Wilton receiving 18 inches of snow.
 North Canaan reported 16.1 inches, and 13.9 inches of snowfall was reported at Bradley International Airport.

 The blizzard was nicknamed Winter Storm "Adrienne" by WFSB-TV Channel 3.
 The local CBS affiliate has unofficially named local winter storms since 1971.